 Authentication

-When AUTH_PROVIDER=supabase is set, NodeTool uses Supabase JWTs for all API authentication:
+two variables.
+When set, NodeTool uses Supabase JWTs for all API authentication:

 - Users authenticate through Supabase (email/password, OAuth, magic link, etc.)